N4SFrameworkAPIs/n4s_sdk_py/README.md

 ## Installation

 To install the `n4s-sdk` package, use pip to download it directly from the GitHub repository.
-Note that this is a private repository, so you need to be authorized to access it.
-Contact the author for access credentials.

 ### Install the Latest Version
 ```bash